Pegasushi30/C-to-Pseudocode-Translator/README.md

 # Features:
 ```
 Function Recognition: The translator identifies functions within the input C code and converts them into pseudocode format.
 It handles function headers, parameters, and bodies appropriately.

-Function Calls: Function calls, including standard library functions like printf and scanf, are recognized and translated into pseudocode.
+Function Calls: Function calls, including standard library functions like printf and scanf,
+are recognized and translated into pseudocode.
 User-defined function calls are also supported.

 Return Statements: Return statements within functions are translated into pseudocode format.
-The translator assigns returned values to the corresponding function names.
+translator assigns returned values to the corresponding function names.

 Loop Handling: C for loops are recognized and converted into pseudocode representations.
 Assignment, comparison, and increment sections of the loops are appropriately translated.

 Conditional Statements: If-else conditions are supported in the translation process.
 The translator converts conditions and nested conditions into pseudocode format.
 ```

 # Usage: